davidwoodsandersen/webpack-output-concat-plugin/README.md

-# webpack-output-concat-plugin
+# webpack-output-transform-plugin

-> A plugin to concatenate to output files
+> A plugin to transform to output files